383Project/engineering-code-of-conduct/operations/work-experience/day-1.md

 - Understanding different people who work with engineering
 - Explanation of the technology used for frontend and backend development and understanding your skillset

-### 11:30am - 12:30pm: Short Tutorial
+### 11:30am - 12:30pm: Designing the web page
-- Short online tutorial on HTML and setting afternoon brief
+- Wireframing a webpage using Balsamiq mockups

 ### 12:30pm - 1:30pm: Lunch